we-are-va/we-are-va.github.io/_work/suncare.md

     image: "/uploads/suncorp_img.jpg"
   content: Regular communication and transparency sums up our relationship with Suncare.
-    The awesome Suncare team advises VA on goals and objectives, together we build a strategy and VA roll out the tactical elements.
-Both teams stay in contact and overview data to ensure efforts are yielding results, if not we discuss and try things, then repeat until we get the formula right.
-It’s a pretty straightforward way of getting things done... and it works.<br>
+    The awesome Suncare team advises VA on goals and objectives, together we build a strategy and VA roll out the tactical elements ... and it works.<br>
   headline: Digital Marketing<br>
 - template: full-width-media-element
   block: media-1